Code-Institute-Submissions/Oneminutetotwelve/README.md

 - CSS3
   - Used to style the individual webpages.
 - Javascript
-  -  Used to collecting data from Worldbank, countrycoordinates from trackCorona and adding the information to a Googlemap function in the Countrydata page.
+  -  Used for collecting data from Worldbank, countrycoordinates from trackCorona and adding the information to a Googlemap function in the Countrydata page.
    Data from Worldbank was also presented on global scale on the index page and text section was activated using an onscrollfunction.

 ### Libraries